gitlabhq/gitlabhq/doc/api/projects.md

 }
 ```

+Return Values:

++ `200 Ok` on success and the team member, see example
++ `404 Not Found` if either the project or the team member could not be found

-## Add project team member
+### Add project team member

-Add a user to a project team.
+Adds a user to a project team.
+This is an idempotent method and can be called multiple times
+with the same parameters.
+Adding team membership to a user that is already a member does not
+affect the membership.

 ```
 POST /projects/:id/members